Dracula 2000: Box office

+Critical reception

 The film received generally negative reviews from critics.
-Rotten Tomatoes reports a rating of 17% based on 69 reviews, with an average score of 3.59/10.
+Rotten Tomatoes reports a rating of 19% based on 70 reviews, with an average score of 3.59/10.
 The site's consensus states: "This retelling tries to offer a different spin on the origin of Dracula.
 Unfortunately, there's nothing here audiences haven't seen before".
-On Metacritic, the film has a 26 out of 100 rating, based on 14 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a 26 out of 100 rating, based on 14 critics, indicating "generally unfavorable" reviews.

 Berge Garabedian of JoBlo offered a positive review, calling it "A fun vampire movie", "a novel adaptation of an old time legend", and "[good] for pretty much anyone looking for some enjoyable bloody fun".
 BeyondHollywood.com wrote: "Dracula 2000 is not the worst vampire movie I've seen, but it's definitely not the best either.
 There are some very good moments, most of them featuring the frail Van Helsing as he attempts to battle the fast and deadly vampires.
 Also, I appreciated the background given to Dracula's aversion to silver, crosses, and God, as well as Dracula's 'true' origins.
 Not bad work, but it could have been much better".

 Owen Gleiberman of Entertainment Weekly gave the film a "C−" score, while James Berardinelli of ReelViews panned the film, writing: "Of all the indignities to have been visited upon Dracula during the past century (including being the "inspiration" for a cereal and a Sesame Street character, and being lampooned by Mel Brooks), none is more unsettling than what has happened to the world's most famous vampire in Dracula 2000".
+Jane Crowther of the BBC gave the film 1/5 stars, saying it was "Destined to enter the so-bad-it's-good hall of fame" and "a prime example of that old remake adage; if you can't do it better or different – don't do it at all."